morcicek/Task-Tracker-React/README.md

 - Sass-CSS preprocessor
 - Responsive Design
 - React.js Basics
+- React.js Components
 - React.js useState
 - React.js props

 ### What I learned

-I learned essential parts of responsive design at this challenge.Also I reinforced some konowledge about CSS.
+I learned essential parts of React JS at this challenge such as props add components.Also I reinforced my knowledge about Bootstrap.
-Apart from these I reviewed React.js basics ans Sass variables and essentials.
+Apart from these I reviewed React.js basics and essentials.
 To see how you can add code snippets, see below:

 - HTML